All Episodes

 America wins in Iraq, bad news for the Democrats.

-America's economy goes up, new jobs, wages go up, bad news for the Democrats.
+New jobs, wages go up, bad news for the Democrats.

-Consequently, when the economy appears to go in the tank, or when there's some statistics out there that say the economy is headed to the tank, Democrats are happy.
+Consequently, when the economy appears to go in the tank or when there's some statistics out there that say the economy is headed to the tank, Democrats are happy.

-Remember Dick Gephardt back in the uh in the what was it, early 2000s when the stock market was dropping and the when the bubble hit.
+Remember Dick Gephardt back in the, what was the early 2000s when the stock market was dropping and when the bubble hit, I think in 2000 itself, the market down, every 100-point drop, he said, we pick up a seat in the House.

-They were ecstatic, they're happy.
+They were ecstatic.

-We have just the latest evidence of this in two audio sound bites from CNN's Anderson Cooper 180.
+We have just the latest evidence of this in two audio soundbites from CNN's Anderson Cooper 180.

-Alan Greenspan said on Sunday the worst economic situation he's seen.
+Alan Greenspan said on Sunday, the worst economic situation he's seen.

-Uh it seems to me that there's a real turning point now that that momentum on McCain's side is likely to fade, and there is the opportunity for Obama to seize the momentum back on his side.
+It seems to me that there's a real turning point now that that momentum on McCain's side is likely to fade, and there is the opportunity for Obama to seize the momentum back on his side.

 An opportunity for Obama to seize the momentum on the backs of what these people think is going to be the next depression.